remarcmij/JavaScript-1/week3/lecture-script.md

 ## Functions

-Functions are the core components of JavaScript.
-Having a thorough understanding of functions is essential to be successful as a JavaScript developer.
+Functions are _everywhere_ in JavaScript.
+A thorough understanding of functions is essential to becoming successful as a JavaScript developer.

 ### Function expressions vs function statements

-Function **expression**:
+Functions can be defined in two ways:

+**1.** Assigning a **function expression** to a variable:

 ```js
 // 1-square.js